Multiple DUI Defense

 • Aggressive courtroom presence

 Request a free consultation today to get started towards retaining the counsel you deserve.
-Call (407) 326-0650!
+Call (407) 326-0650 to speak with our Fairfield multiple DUI lawyers today!

 California has a 10-year lookback period, meaning that any prior DUI convictions, “wet reckless” convictions, or out-of-state drunk driving convictions occurring within 10 years of a person’s DUI arrest will be considered for sentencing reasons.